-The Seminar Faculty and class peers will then engage in dialogue with the student, assessing the student's knowledge base and counseling competence.
-A student is required to "think on one's feet," to consider and evaluate the questions, defending one's knowledge and demonstrating good counseling judgment and skill.
-Student's ability to recieve and integrate feedback from Seminar Faculty and peers is also evaluated.
+Faculty evaluators will then engage in dialogue with the student, assessing the student's knowledge base and counseling psychology competence.
+A student is required to "think on one's feet," to consider and evaluate the questions, defending one's knowledge and demonstrating good judgment and skill.
+Student's ability to recieve and integrate feedback from faculty evaluators is also assessed.
 A student may be asked to consider other possible interventions, demonstrate sensitivity to underlying psychological issues, and/or explain therapeutic strategies.
 Questions related to current professional issues, ethics, legal issues, and or diversity issues may also be asked.
-Seminar Faculty are free to explore issues and test the student's knowledge and competence.
+Faculty evaluators are free to explore issues and test the student's knowledge and competence.
+Sample questions include: "Why would you use this type of intervention with this client at this stage of therapy?
+What other theoretical models might you consider when working with this client?
+How did you deal with any differences in culture or ethnicity between you and the client?
+How do you feel the client's culture or ethicity contributed to their presenting problem, or to how they responded to therapy?"

-The Seminar Faculty will evaluate the MA Counseling Psychology Competency Exam written report and oral presentation along the following dimensions:
+The Faculty evaluators will evaluate the MA Counseling Psychology Competency Exam written report and taped session along the following dimensions: